huisaddison/huisaddison.github.io/source/index.md

 variation penalties in the scattered data, d-dimensional setting**, which can be thought of as a multivariate generalization of locally adaptive regression splines or trend filtering.
-My collaborators and I have provided a treatment of the [piecewise constant case](https://arxiv.org/abs/2212.14514), and we are currently working on the piecewise linear case.
+My collaborators and I have provided a treatment of the [zeroth-order case](https://arxiv.org/abs/2212.14514), and we are currently working on the first-order case.
 In each of these projects, I consider the estimation problem from different angles: statistical rates, efficient computation, practical usage.